-As it stands, the top federal tax rates for 2023 will match 2022, with a top rate of 37%.
+As it stands, the top Federal tax rates for 2024 will match 2023, with a top rate of 37%.
 This rate applies to individuals with Adjusted Gross Income (AGI) in excess of:

 Filing status |